C-Hurtmann/GOIT_Command-work-1_Chatbot/README.md

 - back: Back to the general menu.

-## Contributing
-If you find a bug or have a suggestion for a new feature, feel free to open an issue or submit a pull request.

-# Notebook
+## Notebook

-This program is a notebook implementation that allows users to store and manage their notes.
+This sublayer is a notebook implementation that allows users to store and manage their notes.
 Users can add notes by specifying the title name, hashtag, as well as directly the text of the note itself.
 They can also view all notes, search for specific notes by title or hashtag, and sort notes by the number of hashtags they contain.

-# Installation

-To use this program, you must have Python 3 installed on your computer.

-You will be presented with a command line interface that will allow you to interact with notes.

-# Commands
+### Commands

-Here are the commands that are available in the program:
+Here are the commands that are available in this sublayer:

-- add: Adds and saved a new note to the notebook.
+- add: Adds and saved a new note to the notebook
-- del: Deleted one note or oll notes in notebook.
+- del: Deleted one note or oll notes in notebook
-- change: Changes an existing notes information.
+- change: Changes an existing notes information
-- find: Searches for a notes by title or hashtag.
+- find: Searches for a notes by title or hashtag
-- tag sort: Sorts notes by len tags in notebook.
+- tag sort: Sorts notes by len tags in notebook
-- show all: Shows all notes in the notebook.
+- show all: Shows all notes in the notebook
+- back: Back to the general menu

+## Sorter Assist

+This sublayer allows you to sort your trash folder.
+It normalizes the names of your files, depending on the file extension, decomposes them into folders (images, videos, documents, archives, and others).

+### Commands
+Here are the commands that are available in this sublayer:

+- sort: Runs Sorter Assist itself
-- back: Back to the general menu.
+- back: Back to the general menu

-# Contributing

-If you find a bug or have a suggestion for a new feature, feel free to open an issue or submit a pull request.